 Fifty years ago, at the high water mark of American economic dominance in the world, 29 percent of U.S. workers were employed in manufacturing (January 1960), wages of the manufacturing workforce had been rising for decades, and innovation and manufacturing moved together in lockstep to produce a vast new stream of products for the market.
 Invented in the USA meant made in the USA.
-As described by theorists of the "product cycle," new products were first scaled-up, standardized, mass produced, and brought to high levels of performance and reliability in the advanced industrial countries in which they were invented.13 Only after the production of the good had been thoroughly mastered and standardized and after the initial premium of first mover advantages had been exhausted-when production matured and the good became a commodity-did manufacturing shift to less-developed countries with less-skilled workers.
+New products were first scaled-up, standardized, mass produced, and brought to high levels of performance and reliability in the advanced industrial countries in which they were invented.
+Only when production matured and the good became a commodity did manufacturing shift to less-developed countries with less-skilled workers.

-Today we stand at a different point in history.
-Huge trade deficits are there to remind us that invented in the USA no longer means made in the USA.
-Even the first generations of iPhones and iPads were not first made in the U.S. and then transferred to Asia.
-Given the density, synergies, and capabilities that now reside in Asian supply geographies, it is most likely that the next generations of consumer electronic products designed in the U.S. will still be made in Asia-even if wages continue to rise there.
-Research on the products and processes in emerging high tech sectors like solar and wind energy and batteries shows that very early phases of scaling up of these new products are taking place outside the U.S. In some of these industries today, it would be very difficult to do early-stage manufacturing in the U.S., because the technical expertise, the workplace skills, equipment, and the most advanced plant lay-outs are no longer present in the country or have degraded and fallen behind state-of-the-art elsewhere.
+Today invented in the USA no longer means made in the USA.
+Given the capabilities that now reside abroad, the next generations of consumer electronic products designed in the U.S. are likely still to be made in Asia-even if wages continue to rise there.
+In some industries today, it would be very difficult to do early-stage manufacturing in the U.S., because the technical expertise, the workplace skills, equipment, and the most advanced plant lay-outs are no longer present in the country or have degraded and fallen behind state-of-the-art elsewhere.